alf808/neo-depot/README.md

 f(approach_other)  # => True
 ```

 This might seem complex - and it is.
 Are there different ways to do this?
 Well, yes.
-However, this is a relatively clean first approach, and the `AttributeFilter` is a first step towards unifying these filters, from which you can deviate freely.
+However, this is a relatively clean first approach, and the `AttributeFilter` is a first step towards unifying these filters.

 ##### On Comparing Dates

 So far, we've been treating `date`s (naive Python objects that store a year, month, and day) and `datetime`s (naive Python objects that store a year, month, day, hour, minute, and seconds) as essentially interchangeable.
 Mostly, we haven't cared too much about the details.
 However, `date`s and `datetime`s are not comparable (would "May 1st" be before, after, or equal to "May 1st at noon"?).

 The `date`, `start_date`, and `end_date` arguments supplied to `create_filters` are `date`s, but the `.time` attribute of a `CloseApproach` is a `datetime`.
-You can use the `.date()` method on `datetime` objects to get the corresponding moment as a `date`.
-That is, you aren't able to evaluate `start_date <= approach.time <= end_date` but you are able to evaluate `start_date <= approach.time.date() <= end_date`

 #### Task 3b: Query the database of close approaches using user-specified criteria.

 Let's turn our attention back to the `database.py` file.
-For this task, you'll implement the `query` method, which will generate a stream of `CloseApproach`es that match the user's criteria.
+For this task, implement the `query` method, which will generate a stream of `CloseApproach`es that match the user's criteria.

-The `query` method accepts one argument - a collection of filters.
-The `main.py` script supplies to the `query` method whatever was returned from the `create_filters` function you implemented above.

-You have a lot of freedom in how you implement this method - your implementation choice depends heavily on how you designed your filters in the previous section.
-In pseudo-code, we roughly expect the implementation to look something like the following:

 ```
 define query(filters):